DiddyChriss/GeoApp/README.md

 #### git clone repository "https://github.com/DiddyChriss/GeoApp.git"
 #### Use virtualenv
 #### "pip install -r requirements.txt" to install all supply software
-#### "python3 manage.py createsuperuser" so you can manage Django Api UI
-#### setup database and create superuser or register as API user
+#### "python3 manage.py createsuperuser" so you can manage Django Api UI or register as API user
 #### Now you can add IP address and get geo data.
 #### Have fun!